create3000/x_ite/docs/_posts/components/Interpolation/ColorInterpolator.md

 ColorInterpolator generates a range of color values.
 Authors can ROUTE value_changed output events to various color fields of Material or Color nodes.

-The ColorInterpolator node belongs to the **Interpolation** component and requires at least level **2,** its default container field is *children.* It is available since VRML 2.0 and from X3D version 3.0 or higher.
+The ColorInterpolator node belongs to the **Interpolation** component and requires at least support level **2,** its default container field is *children.* It is available since VRML 2.0 and from X3D version 3.0 or higher.

 ## Hierarchy